itamarlev/spring-boot-REST-H2/README.md

 ### Installing

-1. Download to your computer
+1. Download the zip to your computer
+2. unzip to a designated folder
-2. from the root folder run:
+2. from that folder run:
 ```
  mvn clean install
 ```